-Step 3 -- Have each group tape some white paper together and place the bar magnets on top and in the middle of the taped paper.
+- Step 3 -- Have each group tape some white paper together and place the bar magnets on top and in the middle of the taped paper.
 Tell them that they will now begin to trace the magnetic force field.
-To make the tracings, have them do the following:

-b.
-Draw a dot at the location of the arrowhead (or tail) of the compass needle.

-c.
-Move the compass center to this new dot and again draw a dot at the location of the compass needle head (or tail).

-d.
-Remove the compass from the paper and draw lines connecting the dots with arrows indicating the direction that the compass points.
+To make the tracings, have them do the following: - a.
+Draw a dot somewhere near the magnet and place the center of the compass over it. - b.
+Draw a dot at the location of the arrowhead (or tail) of the compass needle. - c.
+Move the compass center to this new dot and again draw a dot at the location of the compass needle head (or tail). - d.
+Remove the compass from the paper and draw lines connecting the dots with arrows indicating the direction that the compass points. - e.

-e.
 Repeat steps c and d until the line meets with the magnet or paper's edge.